cynic-net/shell-compat-utils/README.md

 Zsh is not included in this repo because most systems already have a current version of Zsh.
 (On Debian, install this with `apt install zsh`.)

+### Installation

+Building with `./Test` will install the programs into `bin/` in this repo.
+You have several options for using them:

+1. In the project using these, add this proejct's `…/bin` directory to the path used by your test code.

+2. For "global" access for your user, in `~/.local/bin/`, symlink the program names to the programs in this project's `bin/` directory, or simply copy `bin/*` to `~/.local/bin/`.

+3. For "global" access on the whole system, copy `bin/*` to `/usr/local/bin/` (or similar), and ensure that the permissions are set so that the files are world-readable and -executable.

 <!-------------------------------------------------------------------->